nubificus/urunc/docs/package/pre-built.md

 # Packaging pre-built unikernels for `urunc`

-In this page we will expalin the process of packaging an existing / pre-built unikernel as an OCI image with the necessary annotations for `urunc`.
+In this page we will explain the process of packaging an existing / pre-built unikernel as an OCI image with the necessary annotations for `urunc`.
 As an example, we will use a Redis [Rumprun](https://github.com/cloudkernels/rumprun) unikernel from